mschnaars/mschnaars.github.io/pages/avalon6/using_avalon/avalon6_accessibility.md

 When an element is focused it will be surrounded by an outline to enhance its visibility.

-{% include image.html file="doc_images/accessibility_element_focus.png" alt="a focused element" %}
+{% include image.html file="doc_images/accessibility_element_focus.png" alt="A focused element" %}

 ### Skip to Main Content

 When using `TAB`, the first element of each page is a link titled "Skip to main content".
-This link immediately shifts the browser focus to the main content of the page, minimizing the number of times a user needs to press `TAB` to reach a page's most prominent elements.
-When viewing an audio or video page, the "Skip to main content" link shifts the browser focus directly to the Play button.
+This link immediately shifts focus to the main content of the page.
+When viewing an audio or video page, "Skip to main content" shifts focus directly to Play {% include inline_icon.html icon="play" %}.

 {% include image.html file="doc_images/accessibility_skip_content.png" alt="Skip to main content link" %}